Eamonbaloun/PC-Beginners-Guide/README.md

 ---

 ### Going the Extra Step (Optional)

 - [Ultimate Windows Optimization Guide](https://youtu.be/zwPEDXteJYQ) - This guide from Fr33thy is for people who want to go the extra step with their PC setup.
 While the Chris Titus Tool is a great starting point for most users, Fr33thy goes much deeper into Windows optimizations, drivers, and system tweaks.
-This is a very in-depth guide (around 2 hours), but I really like that he explains why he changes each setting, so you understand what each tweak does instead of just blindly following steps.
-If you want to fully tune your PC and squeeze out the best performance and consistency possible, this is the guide to follow.
+This is a very in-depth guide (around 2 hours), but I really like that he explains why he changes each setting, so you understand what each tweak does instead of blindly following steps.
+Fr33thy also has a faster way to apply all of these tweaks through a large script called [WinSux](https://youtu.be/JJvW9e4X7k0).
+I do recommend using the script if you are comfortable with it, but keep in mind that it changes a lot of things at once.
+If you are new to PC optimization and end up not liking one of the changes, it can be harder to figure out what setting caused the issue or undo a specific tweak.
+For the games I play and the Windows settings I prefer, there are only a few things I end up changing after running the script, so I personally use it.
+If you want more control over exactly what you change, though, I recommend following the Ultimate Windows Optimization Guide instead.
+It takes longer, but you get a better understanding of what each tweak does and can choose exactly what you want to change.

 ---